 Ridge was employed as a factory worker and was politically active, often writing about race, class, and gender issues, especially in her early work.
 She was an advocate for women’s rights, gay rights, and the rights of immigrants.
-In 1927, she was arrested while protesting the execution of Sacco and Vanzetti, anarchists and Italian immigrants who were convicted, through a controversial trial, of murdering two men during an armed robbery in Massachusetts.
+In 1927, she was arrested while protesting the execution of Nicola Sacco and Bartolomeo Vanzetti, anarchists and Italian immigrants who were convicted, through a controversial trial, of murdering two men during an armed robbery in Massachusetts.

 The critical success of Ridge’s early work led to editorships at the avant-garde journals Other, where she worked alongside poets William Carlos Williams and Marianne Moore, and Broom.
 Her awards included a Guggenheim Fellowship in 1935 and the Shelley Memorial Award in 1936.
 She died in New York at the age of sixty-seven on May 19, 1941.